-Mardi Gras is a celebration that brings to mind images of lavish parades, gaudy beads, king cakes, and for some, bare breasts.
+Mardi Gras is a celebration that brings to mind images of lavish parades, gaudy beads, king cakes, and for some, bare chests.
 There are many Mardi Gras traditions that are portrayed as quintessential by the mainstream media, but can flashing truly be considered one of them?

 The history of Mardi Gras parades in New Orleans goes back to the early 1800s, and the numerous and long-standing traditions are sacred to locals.
-While some people think that the time-honored "Throw me something, mister!" accompanied by a showing of boobs is a true Mardi Gras tradition, locals insist that it's actually not.
+While some people think the time-honored "Throw me something, mister!" accompanied by a showing of boobs is a true Mardi Gras tradition, locals insist that it's actually not.

 The Beads Themselves Have A Long History – And Were Originally Made Of Glass

-Over Time, Beads Became One Of The Most Common And Sought-After "Throws"
+Over Time, Beads Became One Of The Most Common And Sought-After 'Throws'

 Women Began Getting 'Immodest' In The Streets In The 1880s